Hiking the Lulumahu Falls Trail on Oʻahu, Hawaiʻi

 Lulumahu Falls

-After 0.9 miles (1.4 km), the trail ends at the 50-ft.
-(15 m) Lulumahu Falls, which is only the lower of the two drops that you can see from the bottom!
+After a somewhat tedious 0.9-mile (1.4 km) hike, the trail ends at the roughly 50-ft.
+(15 m) Lulumahu Falls, which is only the lowest tier of the multi-drop waterfall that begins its descent high up in the Koʻolau Mountains, atop Puʻu Kōnāhuanuithe highest summit in the mountain range!

 Lulumahu Falls